-As noted above, we determined that it was probable that we would dispose of our Entertainment business, which triggered an impairment assessment of the related assets which includes long-lived assets, goodwill and definite-lived intangible assets.
+As noted above, during the fourth quarter, we determined that it was probable that we would dispose of our Entertainment business, which triggered an impairment assessment of the related assets which includes long-lived assets, goodwill and definite-lived intangible assets.
 Based on this evaluation, we determined that the long-lived asset group, consisting of property, plant and equipment and definite-lived intangible assets, mainly customer relationships, related to the Entertainment business was impaired.
 The carrying amount of approximately \$148 million had an estimated fair value of \$65 million.
 Of the total impairment charge of \$83 million, \$81 million was allocated to property, plant and equipment and \$2 million was allocated to definite-lived intangible assets.
 Fair value was based on a market approach using an independent third-party market price.
-The impairment was recorded within impairment charges in the Consolidated Statements of Operations for the twelve months ended December 31, 2011.
+The impairment was recorded within loss from discontinued operations, net of tax in the Consolidated Statements of Operations for the twelve months ended December 31, 2011.